 - Some of these rules are subjective.
 Use your judgment alongside these guidelines.
 Take your time and try to submit a review that other users will find informative and easy to read.

 You shouldn't include the following:

-- This form is NOT to be used to correct any release, artist or label information held in the database.
-Corrections to the database should be submitted via the "Update" form on the relevant page.
-Information and trivia about releases such as pressing limitations, colored vinyl, use and origin of samples, packaging, specific and verifiable background information etc. belongs in the Release Notes or Profile on the relevant page and should also be submitted via the "Update" form.
+- This form is NOT to be used to correct any release, artist or label information held in the Database.
+Corrections to the Database should be submitted via the "Update" form on the relevant page.
+Information and trivia about releases such as pressing limitations, colored vinyl, use and origin of samples, packaging, specific and verifiable background information, etc. belongs in the Release Notes or profile on the relevant page and should also be submitted via the "Edit" form.

 - Cut-and-pasted reviews from other sites will not be accepted, even if the original source is credited.
 Reviews should add some unique value to Discogs.